Chart Color Schemes

 The level of residential development activity in Golden Plains - South was found to be higher than 90% of real estate markets across the country

 Golden Plains - South has seen approximately 91 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 456 homes were approved, with an additional 30 approved so far in FY26.
-On average, about 2.6 people have moved to the area per new home constructed over these five years, indicating strong demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, around 456 homes were approved and another 34 have been approved so far in FY-26.
+On average, about 2.6 people moved to the area per new home constructed over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development